langmead-lab/recount-pump/README.md

 This file also serves as a reference point for which path temporary/output files will be deposited during a run (useful for debugging).

-It can also define the within-container mount directories for the external, host paths if this is needed by the specific cluster (e.g. Stampede2 needs to have the additional container mounts defined, MARCC does not).
+It can also define the within-container mount directories for the external, host paths if this is needed by the specific cluster (e.g. Stampede2 needs to have the container mounts defined, MARCC does not).

 ## Worker Run Configuration